Try the Tech Built AI Diagnostic Assistant for Free — Join the Nation

 If DTV is the only issue and the rotor has sufficient thickness remaining, resurfacing corrects the problem.
 If lateral runout is also present, correct the runout source (clean hub face, check hub bearing, on-car lathe) before or during resurfacing — otherwise the DTV will return within a few thousand miles.

-Brake noise, pull, pulsation — describe the symptom and let master-tech-trained AI help narrow the diagnosis.
+Pulsation, noise, pull, soft pedal — describe the symptom and APEX Tech AI gives you a step-by-step diagnostic path for your specific vehicle.
 Built by techs, for techs.

 Related Diagnostics